Jen Ryland Reviews

 What About the Bodies by Ken Jaworowsky

 This sounds like the kind of book I could like.
 “Three lives collide in a dustbelt town” sounds like the opening of a movie trailer.
-A single mom, an autistic man, and an aspiring musician are living the three lives in question and these three intersect with (according to the blurb) “explosive twists, hair-raising chills, and boundless love.”
+A single mom, an autistic man, and an aspiring musician are the three lives in question and intersect with (according to the blurb) “explosive twists, hair-raising chills, and boundless love.”
 Like the movie Crash?

 I could be up for this.
 This is another small press book with high (4.2) Goodreads ratings.
 I may have to keep more of an eye on Grove Atlantic Press in 2026!